greatcyan/bi-analytics-handbook/README.md

 * **Performance:** Always mention that a report is only good if it's fast and accurate.

 ---
-# Senior BI Consultant Study Guide: DAX & Soft Skills
+# ☑️📌Senior BI Consultant Study Guide: DAX & Soft Skills

 This guide is tailored for Senior Consultant roles at elite Microsoft partners.
 It focuses on architectural impact rather than just basic syntax.